shanshan717/R_2024_Homework_ss/README.md

-This is my 2024 R class study record!
+This is my 2024 R class study recor！